ioccc-src/winner/2013/misaka/README.md

 ./vertical_cat [files...] > [output]
 ```

-Where [files...] are a list of text file names.
-Use "-" to read from stdin.
+Where `[files...]` are a list of text file names.
+Use `-` to read from stdin.

 ### Details

 ### Horizontal cat

-One of my favorite unix utilities is *cat*.
-The best thing about it was
+One of my favorite unix utilities is `cat`.
+The best thing about it was that it
-that it was named "cat".
-That, and it's useful for quickly showing contents
+was named "[cat](https://rationalwiki.org/wiki/Fun:Cat)".
+That, and it's useful
-of a file.
-Though it was primary meant for concatenating files, that
+for quickly showing contents of a file.
+Though it was primary meant for
-function only seem to work if I wanted to concatenate files vertically.
+concatenating files, that function only seem to work if I wanted to concatenate
+files vertically.

 I thought the lack of horizontal concatenation must have been an oversight,
 so I implemented this utility: